greenelab/deep-review/USAGE.md

 This syntax is also used by [`pandoc-url2cite`](https://github.com/phiresky/pandoc-url2cite).
 Make sure to place these link reference definitions in their own paragraphs.
+These paragraphs can be in any of the content Markdown files.

 Another method for defining tags is to define `pandoc.citekey-aliases` in `metadata.yaml`: